gXLg/hoverfly-eso/docs/01 - Values and objects/README.md

 `3`, `4` and `5` for `'b'`, `'e'`, `'b'`, `'r'`, `'a'` and the null terminator respectively.

+## Streams
+Using stream in a mathematical expression **reads** one byte from the stream.
+Reading from stream which is open for writing, will produce an error.

 ## References
 Referencing uncreated variables or not assigned object properties will result in an interpreter error.